daniaokuye/winnerineast.github.io/README.md

 - [Image Generator](https://github.com/winnerineast/image_generator):using GANs to generate images.
 - [Keras GAN](https://github.com/winnerineast/Keras-GAN-1):Collection of Keras implementations of Generative Adversarial Networks (GANs) suggested in research papers.
 These models are in some cases simplified versions of the ones ultimately described in the papers, but I have chosen to focus on getting the core ideas covered instead of getting every layer configuration right.
 Contributions and suggestions of GAN varieties to implement are very welcomed.
 - [PyTorch GAN](https://github.com/winnerineast/PyTorch-GAN):Collection of PyTorch implementations of Generative Adversarial Network varieties presented in research papers.
 Model architectures will not always mirror the ones proposed in the papers, but I have chosen to focus on getting the core ideas covered instead of getting every layer configuration right.
 Contributions and suggestions of GANs to implement are very welcomed.
+- [Torch Gan](https://github.com/winnerineast/torchgan):TorchGAN is a Pytorch based framework for designing and developing Generative Adversarial Networks.
+This framework has been designed to provide building blocks for popular GANs and also to allow customization for cutting edge research.
+Using TorchGAN's modular structure allows:Trying out popular GAN models on your dataset;Plug in your new Loss Function, new Architecture, etc. with the traditional ones;Seamlessly visualize the training with a variety of logging backends.

 ## <a name="ReinforcementLearning">Reinforcement Learning</a>
 - [baselines](https://github.com/winnerineast/baselines):OpenAI Baselines is a set of high-quality implementations of reinforcement learning algorithms.